DAY 1: JHB – BUSH LODGE

 DAY 5: SWAZILAND

 We depart in the morning and enjoy a scenic drive south before we leave South Africa and cross the border into the Kingdom of the Swazi.
 A small landlocked country, Swaziland is rich in culture and natural beauty.
 Our journey today takes us into an area of spectacular scenery and past numerous traditional homesteads surrounded by vast fields of sugarcane.
 Our first destination is Sibebe rock, a granite mountain rising some 350m above the Mbuluzi valley.
-We spend some time here at the foot of the mountain while our guides explain more about the history and beliefs surrounding Sibebe.
+We make a short stop here at the foot of the mountain while our guide explains more about the history and beliefs surrounding Sibebe, before we continue to explore Swaziland and visit some of the local markets.

 In the late afternoon we drive the short distance via the Capital of Mbabane to our accommodation for the night.
 On arrival we check in and enjoy a catered meal.